 ¼ tsp dried oregano

-1 tsp aged balsamic vinegar
+1 tsp aged balsamic vinegar — the real dark kind, not glaze

 Directions

-- Whisk together olive oil and tomato paste until combined.
+- Whisk the olive oil and tomato paste together in a small bowl.

-- Drizzle balsamic over top before serving.
+- Drizzle the balsamic vinegar over the top.

-- Serve with warm bread.
+- Serve with warm crusty bread.

 Notes